weomri/my-first-repo/readme.txt

 Welcome to My First Repo
 Learning Git is going well so far.
-I added this line in the update-readme branch.
+I deleted this line in the my-branch branch.
 It's cloudy outside today.
 help! what am I doing?